blender-nlp/NewsClaims/README.md

 We release dev and test sets with 18 articles containing 103 claims and 125 articles containing 786 claims, respectively.

-You can find the data here:
+You can find the data [here](https://drive.google.com/file/d/1jlQ0kQLS0kLbrXIC1fh6oT2HsWppx5QT/view?usp=sharing).

+The data contains the following items:

+-  `dev.json`: This is the development file.
+-  `test.json`: This is the test file.
+-  `all_sents.json`: This file contains the list of sentences for each news article (to be used for identifying claim sentences).
+-  `text`: This folder contains the raw text for each news article.

 ### Numbers